-Please note that the DAV runs a separate intensive training program for new debaters in Years 7 & 8, known as the Junior Secondary Program (more details will be provided later in this document).
+Please note that the DAV runs a separate intensive training program for students in Years 7 & 8, known in as the Junior Secondary Program.
+Details of this competition can be found in the Junior Secondary Program Overview (later in this handbook).